senner008/Class12/HTMLCSSWeek_1/readme.md

 ## Exercise 1
 Create web page where you introduce yourself.
 It should only have a headline, an image, an ordered list of your favorite foods and some text.
+- Find the easiest way to create and html and a css file in your editor
 - Create an index.html file with only the basic structure:

 ```